Updated May 8, 2023

-Apart from the two houses where Napoleon briefly stayed before getting bored with exile, Elba's pleasantly free of dutiful sightseeing, but you can ride an open and slightly terrifying cable car to the summit of Monte Capanne, the island's highest point.
+Apart from the two houses where Napoleon briefly stayed before getting bored with exile, Elba is pleasantly free of dutiful sightseeing - though you can ride an open and slightly terrifying cable car to the summit of Monte Capanne, the island's highest point.
 Sandy beaches on the west coast have the usual Italian portfolio of sun-loungers, seafood restaurants, gelaterias and watersports.
 Accommodation ranges from simple guesthouses to beach hotels with pools.

 How to get to Elba from Florence: You’ll need to combine transport modes.
-It will take around three and a half hours by bus and ferry.
+It will take around three and a half hours by bus or train and ferry.

 Istanbul is about as urban as it gets.
 But join the locals on an away-day to the ‘Princes’ Islands’ to discover a trio of isles some 22km (around 14 miles) south of the continent-straddling megacity.
 You might even spot dolphins from the deck of the old-style ferries that carry Istanbullus to Büyükada for a lazy weekend lunch at one of its waterfront seafood restaurants, where fresh-caught tuna, red mullet, anchovies and lobster glisten on beds of ice to beckon you in.